tgbot-collection/SearchGram/README.md

 # SearchGram

-A telegram Bot that can search for CJK and other languages.
+A telegram Bot that can search for CJK and other languages, as well as message backup utility.

 # Introduction